infovirtuel/Atera-Report-Generator/README.md

 SNMP Device Report

-PDF Reports
+PDF Reports for regular devices and SNMP Devices

-Email Reports by SMTP (csv, pdf attachments)
+Email Reports by SMTP (csv, pdf attachments) for regular devices and SNMP Devices

 # Work in Progress: